iosmanthus/iosmanthus/README.md

 ### Hi there 👋

 I'm Iosmanthus Teng.
-I'm a database engineer working at PingCAP and having great interst in distributed system and operating system.
+I'm a database engineer working at PingCAP and having great interest in distributed system and operating system.

 - 🌱 I’m currently learning replication protocols and distributed transactions.
 - 📫 How to reach me: myosmanthustree@gmail.com